PgeePow/RO-WEB/docs/cute-pet.md

 ### 🐣 Steps to Tame:
 1. Obtain the **Taming Item** for your desired monster.
 2. Use it while facing that monster in battle.
-3. A heart animation will appear — success rate depends on your luck!
+3. A heart animation will appear — The success rate is unaffected by stats and Provoke, but does increase as target monster health decreased.
+When the target is at 1% HP the base rate appears to increase by at most 67% (two thirds) multiplicatively
+     - For example, a Rocker has a base tame success rate of 15%.
+If Rocker is down to 1% HP, the success rate is increased to 25% (15 * 1.67).
+     - Having /skillsnap enabled makes targeting the monster easier.
+     - Inflicting Bleeding on the monster is a great way to reduce hp to 1 without killing them (e.g. Skogul Card).
 4. If successful, you’ll receive a **Pet Egg** in your inventory.
 5. Use a **Pet Incubator** to hatch your new companion.